w3c-fedid/Administration/proposals-CG-WG.md

 > NOTE: We don't yet have enough experience as we get towards Stage 3 and 4, so they aren't fully baked yet.
 It is possible that these
 > will change a lot as we learn, including potentially entirely replacing them with references to the W3C Process.

 The purpose of Stage 3 Proposals is to increase implementation and deployment confidence in order to produce a [Candidate Recommendation](https://www.w3.org/policies/process/#RecsCR).
 The spec should be considered finished, pending editorial nit review.
-However, since multiple implementations are expected in this stage, it is possible there will be further changes to normative content.
+However, since multiple implementations are expected to be produced during this stage, it is possible there will be further changes to normative content based on feedback from those implementors.

   * What's needed from champions?
     * [ ] Proposal fully merged into the [Working Draft](https://www.w3.org/policies/process/#RecsWD).